PTY: Not A Good Time To Buy This High-Yield CEF (NYSE:PTY)

 Levered government bonds, unlike PTY, come with another perk: there's no meaningful credit risk.
 You'll notice the government bond fund sharply outperformed PTY in 2011, 2016, and most dramatically in early 2020 when people started to wonder if corporate bonds would actually be repaid or not.
 If you're simply making a bet on lower interest rates forever, owning government paper is arguably a better way to play that than via speculating in high-yield bonds with leverage.

 The largest holding in PTY as of this writing is Sequa Corp, which Fitch downgraded to CCC+ earlier this year.
-Sequa works in a niche of the aerospace business, which is obviously troubled given this year's events.
-And even prior to the pandemic, Sequa was generally cash flow negative according to Fitch.
+Sequa works in a niche of the aerospace business, which is obviously troubled, given this year's events.
+And even prior to the pandemic, Sequa was generally cash flow-negative according to Fitch.
 PTY's Top 10 holdings list is not all that much more inspiring:

 PTY Top Holdings.
 Source: Seeking Alpha

-You have a variety of hard to understand CDO investments, along with paper from the likes of less than rock solid companies such as Ford (F) and Uniti (UNIT) in addition to Sequa.
+You have a variety of hard to understand CDO investments, along with paper from the likes of less than rock-solid companies such as Ford (F) and Uniti (UNIT) in addition to Sequa.
 Most individual investors seeking safe low-risk income wouldn't pick something like Sequa as a top holding and then add a big dollop of leverage on top of it.
 I don't have a problem with a CEF doing this, but please do know what you own before you buy.

 Additionally, there's some merit to diversifying these sorts of high-risk bets to soften the downside when things go wrong.
 However, in a real washout, many of these sorts of firms will struggle to pay their bills simultaneously.
 It's no coincidence that PTY shares actually dropped faster than the stock market back in March.